Battle of Hostomel: 1–5 March 2022

 On 4 March 2022, Ukrainian forces engaged Russian forces in the streets a second time, reportedly destroying a BMD and bombarding Russian forces with BM-21 Grad rockets.
 Elsewhere in Hostomel, Ukrainian soldiers defeated a unit of Kadyrovites, seizing their weapons, equipment, and armored vehicle.
 Ukrainian forces later reported to have regained control of Hostomel from the Russian forces.
 Ukrainian intelligence reported that the Russian 31st Guards Air Assault Brigade suffered at least 50 dead from the battles in Hostomel.
 Special forces under the GUR MO, the 3rd Special Purpose Regiment, and local resistance fighters were reported to have taken part in the battle.
 Russian weapons, equipment, and staff and personal documents were seized by the Ukrainian military, with any usable weapons being redistributed to the local resistance.
 The GUR MO reported that the deceased Russian soldiers did not possess any identification documents; only vaccination certifications and blank medical books.
 On the same day, Ukrainian forces reported that Major Valeriy Chybineyev was killed near the Hostomel Airport.
 Russian forces, reportedly the 31st Guards Air Assault Brigade, later returned into Hostomel and occupied a residential complex, taking 40 or more residents hostage.

-One journalist named Ruslan Vinichenko detailed his six-day captivity by the Russian forces inside the apartment building's basement.
-According to him the Russian soldiers gathered 60 people (including himself) into the basement and were doing similar actions with 90 people in a neighboring apartment complex, confiscated and destroyed their phones, looted their apartments, and spread false information about state of the war, such as Russian forces capturing Kyiv and Odessa.
-The only time residents were allowed to leave the basement was to either smoke or collect water.
-On March 10, the day of his escape, Vinichenko stated that Russian soldiers announced they were gathering the residents to move to Belarus.
-He tried to convince the rest of the residents to escape with him, but they were too distraught to move out.
-Vinichenko grabbed his girlfriend and escaped the town after a passing motorist picked them up.
-Three Russian soldiers saw what they were doing but did not bother to stop them.
+Ukrainian journalist Ruslan Vinichenko recounted being held captive by Russian forces beginning on 4 March in an apartment basement with 60 others, while 90 were held in a neighboring building.
+The soldiers confiscated phones, looted apartments, and spread false information about the war.
+Residents could only leave the basement to smoke or collect water.
+On March 10, the soldiers announced plans to move the residents to Belarus.
+Vinichenko and his girlfriend escaped when a motorist picked them up, with three Russian soldiers observing but not intervening.

 On 5 March 2022, Russian forces captured Hostomel and prevented civilians from evacuating the town.